redicides/Eris/README.md

   report_disregard_cron: '* * * * *' # Cron expression for disregarding expired reports
 ```

+## Step-By-Step Guide
+All of the following steps must be performed in the **root directory** of this project, and they apply to a Linux, MacOS, and Windows environment.

 ### Step 1.
 Dependencies
 This bot relies on several dependencies (libraries) to run, so you'll need to install them with the package manager of your choice.
 - Node.js - `npm install`